 It’s the end of twenty-first century Doctor Who’s difficult second album, and the end of the entirety of the Piper Era, so we’ve decided to do this whole episode in our best fake London accents.
 Will we find more to talk about than just the Battle of the Teeth?

 It’s Christmas in July and an apocalyptically hot day in London.
-Still, Nathan, James, Todd and Nathan have been cordially invited to attend the wedding of that guy off EastEnders and the incomparable Catherine Tate.
+Still, Nathan, James, Todd and Peter have been cordially invited to attend the wedding of that guy off EastEnders and the incomparable Catherine Tate.
 Things don’t go quite according to plan.
 It’s The Runaway Bride.

 And we’re back!
 It’s a new year for Doctor Who, and there’s a new companion, with a new mother who will at some point slap him in the face.
 But until then, it’s all about a bunch of rhinos menacing a hospital on the moon, which is just the kind of premise literally any TV show would come up with.
 Welcome aboard, Smith and Jones.